pascallaliberte/sharpen.page/services.md

 But you realize that the way you're communicating your offerings seems too generic. **Not sharp enough.** Not communicating you understand their struggle enough.
 Not made to give options to the visitor that aim to be helpful right in that moment they're on your site.
 Also, you're busy doing your actual work.

-Here are two packages to help you speed things up.
+Here are two packages to help you speed things up. _And a third one below to help product teams._

 ## [/visualize](/visualize#details)